IanLuo/devne/t.md

     docker

 # ARCHIVE
+[x] units have executable interface
-[x] in a yaml, the name should be customized and referenced [x] to customize yaml will be only thing to do, work with script that can be referenced from yaml file to control other actions
+[x] yaml file will extend other yaml files to 'inherit' the existing tools and packgage setups [x] in a yaml, the name should be customized and referenced [x] to customize yaml will be only thing to do, work with script that can be referenced from yaml file to control other actions
 [x]!! support outside unit